Nodejs on App Service Linux and why to avoid installing packages in startup scripts

 The solution for these specific missing packages can go two general ways:

-• Use a Custom Docker Image.
+, depending on the distribution).
+Note that if needing to install numerous Linux packages or the packages are large, you’ll end up running into the same issue described in this blog post. - Use a Custom Docker Image.
 Sometimes, it makes more sense to use a custom Image that you can build yourself to what your project needs.
 If the Linux package sizes that you’re installing at runtime is adding a large amount of container startup time - then it may make more sense to include these in the custom Docker Image itself.